 Unfortunately, because I was a rule following and Jesus loving kid, I was bullied from elementary school to high school.
 I experienced everything from being called unkind names to being left notes telling me I should die.
 Although I had held close to Jesus through it all, the bullying really started taking a toll on me in my junior year of high school.
 I decided to blame God for how I was being treated and chose to walk away from Him.
 I started hanging out with the wrong people, and my heart became as cold as stone.
 I was disrespectful to my parents and would lie to everyone that loved me.
 The Holy Spirit constantly spoke to me and asked me to follow the Lord, but I ignored those voices for several months.
 Finally, I admitted to the Lord that I believed that He wanted nothing to do with me after disobeying Him.
 Of course that was not His character at all, and He reminded me that He would always go search for His lost sheep (Luke 15:3-7).
 I repented for all that I had done, walking away, and blaming God for something He did not do.
 I realized that through all those years, He was the One who was truly there for me in every moment.
 I grew a fire for God that I had never experienced.
 I became expectant for what He would do in my life in college.

-My first day moving into the dorms at the University of Texas - San Antonio (UTSA), I met someone from Chi Alpha.
+My first day moving into the dorms on college campus, I met someone from Chi Alpha.
 I was pretty weary to make friends because of how I had been treated by my peers all growing up, but the Lord softened my heart to be open.
 I joined a Chi Alpha's bible study small group, and for the first time, I had true friendship with people of my age.
 Although I had been raised in the church, Chi Alpha taught me how to build my own foundation in Christ and not be dependent on my family’s faith.
 Growing up, I loved all of God that I knew, but did not realize that I was looking through the crack of a door when I could open the door all the way.
 In Chi Alpha, I also learned to read other books about men and women in the faith, pray fervently, study the Bible, and see firsthand how important discipleship was.
 I went all over the world to serve international Chi Alpha groups, where I saw how the Lord was moving in college students’ hearts everywhere, not just where I was.
 I learned that no matter what I would go through in my life, God is the One that is there for me, and that He brought this community to surround me as well.